Optometry Frequently Asked Questions

 Why is your course only 3.5 years in length compared to other courses offered in Australia?

-By taking advantage of Deakin's trimester system (three periods of study each year), Deakin Optometry students are able to fast-track entry into this exciting profession by gaining a professional optometry qualification in just under three and a half years of full-time study.
+By taking advantage of Deakin's trimester system (three trimesters of study each year), Deakin Optometry students are able to fast-track entry into this exciting profession by gaining a professional optometry qualification in just under three and a half years of full-time study.

 How many students are selected for the course?